 As the cost of higher education in the United States continues to rise, more international students than ever are looking for assistance when it comes to financing their higher education goals.
 As a result, while personal savings (self-financing) and scholarships (financial aid) remain the two most widely-used ways for such students to pay for college in the US, more international students than ever are turning to international student loans.
 International student loans, much like any other loan, represent a legally binding agreement with long-term consequences and should not be entered into lightly.
 Thus, potential borrowers should make sure they understand the terms and conditions of what they are signing.
 Here are a few questions (and answers) that may help: Read the rest of this entry »

 When it comes to international higher education in the United States it is hard to ignore the elephant (and tiger) in the room.
 Indeed, according to the latest Open Doors data, China and India represented the two leading places of origin for students coming to the United States.
-Together accounting for more than a third of the total number of inbound students, China (25.4%) and India (13.1%) are clear too big to ignore.
-Still, those who focus on these two titans to the exclusion of other emerging like Saudi Arabia, Vietnam, Mexico, and especially Brazil do so at their peril.
-After all, the long tail of international student exchange means that broad based recruitment efforts encourage both campus diversity and long-term success.
+Together they account for more than a third of the total number of inbound students, China (25.4%) and India (13.1%) are clearly too big to ignore.
+Still, those who focus on these two titans to the exclusion of other emerging markets like Saudi Arabia, Vietnam, Mexico, and especially Brazil do so at their peril.
+After all, the long tail of international student exchange means that broad-based recruitment efforts encourage both campus diversity and long-term success.
 Read the rest of this entry »

 It comes as no surprise that international students are interested in, well, interest.
 After all, interest – broadly defined as the money above and beyond the principal (original amount of the loan) paid to the lender in exchange for borrowing money – represents a significant financial burden for any kind of loan.
 That burden, however, can be quite different for international students than it is for domestic students.